inBeat/inbeat-website/content/top-influencers/instagram/cinema/peru/_index.md

 ---
-title: Top 10 Cinema Instagram Influencers In Peru In 2023
+title: Top 10 Cinema Instagram Influencers In Peru In 2024
 description: >-
-  Find top cinema Instagram influencers in Peru in 2023.
-Most popular hashtags: #art #photography #girl #music.
+  Find top cinema Instagram influencers in Peru in 2024.
+Most popular hashtags: #peru #sony #film #art.
 platform: Instagram
-hits: 15
+hits: 18
-text_top: Identify the top-rated Instagram influencers on inBeat.
+text_top: Discover the top-rated Instagram influencers on inBeat.
-text_bottom: Our platform holds 15 Instagram influencers like this in Peru for you to collaborate.
+text_bottom: Our database holds 18 Instagram influencers like this in Peru for you to collaborate.
 profiles:
   - username: "danieladarlin"
     fullname: >-